It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - In the Agents of S.H.I.E.L.D. episode "The Asset", Dr. Hall's device causes the gravity of the area to periodically change directions.

 - MythBusters filmed part of one episode on a zero-G airplane similar to the Vomit Comet.
 They used a lunar gravity equivalent to test several of the running motions used on the lunar surface.
 Jamie pointed out the downside of using such an airplane: you go from zero G (or, in their case, 1/6 G) to 2G many times.

 - Professional dancer Derek Hough choreographed a routine with this in mind on Dancing with the Stars that earned him an Emmy Award for best choreography.
 And it is awesome.

-- An episode of Dr Who had the Tardis materialise on its side, with the door uppermost.
-Gravity inside the Tardis was therefore at ninety degrees to gravity operating in the world outside.
+- An episode of Doctor Who had the TARDIS materialise on its side, with the door uppermost.
+Gravity inside the TARDIS was therefore at ninety degrees to gravity operating in the world outside.
 The Doctor and his assistant did not realise this until they opened the door and tried to step out through the interface between the two gravities.
 Interesting things happened.